-Even though community councils have established regulations to prioritize forest conservation and have managed the use of timber in their territories (as evidenced in the review of internal regulations72), there is a constant threat to these resources.
+Even though community councils have established regulations to prioritize forest conservation and have managed the use of timber in their territories (as evidenced in the review of internal regulations), there is a constant threat to these resources.
 This threat is manifested in situations such as economic exploitation when an opportunity arises.
 In addition, illegal logging by outsiders, particularly in areas near rivers, has a significant impact on the formation of palisades and on the ecosystem in general.

-14.1.1.1.3 Conservation actions associated with productive aspects and their aquatic resources.
+14.1.1.3 Conservation actions associated with productive aspects

+Artisanal fishing has flourished as the central axis in the generation of economic income for the community councils of La Grande and Turriquitado.
+While these territories could venture into persistent logging, they have chosen to focus on the richness of the marshes and their aquatic resources.
 This choice not only reflects their deep respect for the natural environment, but also a strategic vision to preserve their livelihoods in the long term.
 By valuing fishing as a vital source of livelihood and development, these communities set an example of preservation in harmony with their environment.